ZenghuPKU/cell_spot_finding/cell_spot_find.md

 -----------------------counting for spot in ch02 has DONE-----------------------
 ------------------------------all works have DONE!------------------------------
 ```

+> NOTE:
+> - Ignore any warnings that may appear.
+> - Cell counting for ch00 may take longer, please be patient.
+(Approximately several tens of seconds per image).
+> - When you see this message "all works have DONE!", it indicates that the script has finished running.
+Please review the image results to decide whether adjustments to thresholds, brightness, or contrast are needed.
+You can check the CSV file to view the final statistical results.

 If you have a large number of images to process, I strongly recommend using the `nohup` command or `tmux` to run the program in the server backend.